 In a 14 month period from 2014-2015, Mr. Salvi has obtained four multi-million dollar jury verdicts on behalf of his clients.
-These successes include: a $17.9 million verdict on behalf of a 47-year-old Lombard, Illinois woman hit by a truck, a $15.2 million jury verdict on behalf of a 33-year-old Wisconsin veteran who was struck and run over by a by a forklift at McCormick Place convention center in Chicago, a $2.065 million verdict on behalf of a 20-year-old Deerfield, Illinois woman hit by a pizza delivery driver while riding her bicycle, and a $1.2 million verdict (a county record) on behalf of a boy who was hit and killed by an ambulance in downstate Pope County, Illinois.
+These successes include: a $17.9 million verdict on behalf of a 47-year-old Lombard, Illinois woman hit by a truck, a $15.2 million jury verdict on behalf of a 33-year-old Wisconsin veteran who was struck and run over by a forklift at McCormick Place convention center in Chicago, a $2.065 million verdict on behalf of a 20-year-old Deerfield, Illinois woman hit by a pizza delivery driver while riding her bicycle, and a $1.2 million verdict (a county record) on behalf of a boy who was hit and killed by an ambulance in downstate Pope County, Illinois.
 Other notable successes achieved by Mr. Salvi include a record jury verdict on behalf of one of his clients in excess of $33 million.
 The case involved a teenager who was paralyzed in a motor vehicle collision.
 Additionally, he has secured a $29.1 million medical malpractice verdict brought in federal court.
+In 2016, Mr. Salvi obtained a record-setting $4.5 million settlement on behalf of a man who was injured after falling from a balcony.
+The settlement represents the largest porch collapse settlement in Illinois history.

 In recognition for his outstanding legal work, Mr. Salvi was awarded The American Association for Justice’s 2015 F. Scott Baldwin Award, presented each year to the “most outstanding young trial lawyer” in the country.
 Mr. Salvi was also the youngest member named to Law Bulletin Publishing Company’s 2011 “40 Under Forty” attorney list and was selected as a member of The National Trial Lawyers: Top 40 under 40 organization.
+In 2016, he was selected to the Illinois Super Lawyers Top 100 List.
+He was also named to the Illinois Super Lawyers list in 2014 and 2015, and selected as a “Rising Star” by Super Lawyers in 2012 and 2013.
 In 2015, he was named to the Law Bulletin Publishing Company’s Emerging Lawyers, an honor given to the top 2% of lawyers in Illinois who are age 40 or younger or have practiced 10 years or less.
-He was also named to the Illinois Super Lawyers list in 2014 and selected as a “Rising Star” by Super Lawyers in 2012 and 2013.
 In 2014, Mr. Salvi was a recipient of The Illinois Trial Lawyers Association President’s Award and a recipient of the American Association for Justice’s Wiedemann and Wysocki Award, both for his commitment and dedication to the associations respectively.
 Additionally, Mr. Salvi was the recipient of a 2012 Award for Trial Lawyer Excellence by The Jury Verdict Reporter and Law Bulletin Publishing Company.

 Mr. Salvi received his Bachelor’s degree in Business Administration from the University of Colorado and his law degree from the University of Notre Dame.
 At Notre Dame he received the award from the International Academy of Trial Lawyers for excellence in trial advocacy.